ADVERTISEMENT

 3. Back Up and Organize Files

 Like my paper genealogy files, I arrange my scanned files within surname folders.
 But within those folders, I organize the files by place—something that wasn’t really practical with my paper files.
-The old S1500 and the new iX500 come with ScanSnap Organizer software to view and edit PDF and JPG files on your computer, and Adobe Acrobat XI Standard to organize PDF files.
-The iX500 supports scanning directly to Evernote, Dropbox, Google Drive and SugarSync, making for easy backup and safekeeping.
+Most document scanners come with basic software to view and edit PDF and JPG files on your computer; you’ll want something like Adobe Acrobat Standard for advanced editing and to organize PDF files.
+Look for a scanner that supports scanning directly to Evernote, Dropbox, Google Drive or SugarSync, making for easy backup and safekeeping.

 4. Make Documents Searchable